|Our treks||Expeditions||Contact us||About us||Photos|

-This is a trek is roughly equivalent to a Ladakh to Spiti via the Parang La trek, instead we pioneer an alternative adventurous route, climb a few 6000m peaks en route and end at Chandra Tal (Moon Lake).
+This is a trek is roughly equivalent to a Ladakh to Spiti via the Parang La trek, instead we pioneer an alternative adventurous route, climb a 6000m peak or two en route, cross the bottom end of the Zanskar Range then see if we can find a clean way over the Himalayan range.
 This is true remote area exploring, building on previous explorations of the region, and a wild wilderness route that in part has probably never been trekked previously.

-This is a journey of peaceful, panoramic camps, on a route that we are not likely to meet other trekkers (except possibly in the beginning).
+This is a journey of peaceful, panoramic camps, on a route that we are not likely to meet other trekkers after the lake.
 One 6000m peak is straightforward although we may use a rope for crevasses, the other peak - let's see, and there are plenty more around.
 Although little-trekked, we are already familiar with this Rupshu "ice field" as it is sometimes called by pilots, a starkly beautiful, barren area without ice when we go, late season.
-It is an area of coloured and textured rocks, with more variety that expected as we traverse from real Ladakh over forbidding ranges to Spiti to the delightful Chandra Tal (lake).
+It is an area of coloured and textured rocks, with more variety than expected.
 This great wilderness means it is also the hideaway of kiang, foxes, wolves and perhaps even snow leopard.

 Why not the Parang La?
 We have trekked this a number of times and it is a used route but it involves taking horses/mules on a real glacier (!) over a 5780m pass.
 The horses slide a round a bit and there is a small risk of falling in a crevasse if off-route, and it is often cloudy up there.
 So we want to see if a new route makes more sense for trekkers.

 Real exploring, how come?
 All other trekking companies focus on the bottom line, and research an area for the purpose of developing a new standard, set itinerary, one that has marketing appeal.
-We are inspired just to explore for exploration's sake, and we can because we are not bottom-line focused and have a team that loves doing this too, are unafraid of the concept.
+We are inspired just to explore for exploration's sake, and have a team that excels at doing this too, are unafraid of the concept.
 Local horsemen mostly don't like the risky unknown, guides neither, with having to work out camps, deal with clients who want to know how many hours walk it will be.
-For our exploratory route there are ways out if ourselves and the horse team get stuck, but we have never had to turn back previously.
+For our exploratory route there are ways out if ourselves and the horse team unable to cross the crucial pass.
 Our explorations add up to greater than the sum too, witness our GHT explorations in Nepal.

 In our own way we are making history and now with cameras with GPS etc, we can share our knowledge more effectively.